Upcoming Election Dates & Registration Deadlines

-In order to be a poll worker in Arkansas:
+In order to be a poll worker in Arkansas, you must:

-- You must be a resident of the precinct in which you serve
+- Be a resident of the precinct in which you serve

-- Must not have been found guilty or pled guilty to the violation of any election law in Arkansas
+- Not have been found or plead guilty to the violation of any election law in Arkansas

-- Must not be a paid employee of any political party
+- Not be a paid employee of any political party

-- Must not be a paid employee of any person running for any office on the county's ballot
+- Not be a paid employee of any person running for any office on the county's ballot

-- Must not be a candidate for any office to be filled at an election while serving as a poll worker
+- Not be a candidate for any office to be filled at an election while serving as a poll worker

-- Must not be related or married to any candidate running for office in the current election
+- Not be related or married to any candidate running for office in the current election

 To sign up, contact your local board of elections.